Netflix/atlas-docs/src/main/paradox/spectator/registry.md

 ```

 Any measurements taken while no registries are added to the global instance will
 be lost.
-If multiple registries are added, all will recieve updates made to the global
+If multiple registries are added, all will receive updates made to the global
 registry.